Solved Registry power plans - changing Attributes value vs adding key to user plan

 Firefox

 Alright then, I decided to try myself.
 At first I added Energy Saver settings to Power Options following this tutorial, then I added the missing ACSettingIndex Dword to the Energy Saver - Charge level key in my user power plan.
-The AC setting was shown by setting the Attributes Dword to 2, but was not editable in Control Panel; manually adding the ACSettingIndex made it actually editable so now I can enable Energy Saver when my laptop is plugged in.
+Then,the missing AC setting was shown by editing its Attributes Dword to 2, but was not adjustable in Control Panel; manually adding the ACSettingIndex Dword to its registry key under ...\User\PowerSchemes made the AC setting actually adjustable in Control Panel, so now I can enable Energy Saver also when my laptop is plugged in. (clarified on 2024/10/24)

 It looks like if there already is a Dword specified for a key under \User\PowerSchemes, setting the Attributes Dword to 2 under \PowerSettings will just show it, but not override it by making the missing Dwords editable; instead, if the keys made available through Attributes under \PowerSettings were completely missing, the registry will automatically add them if the user modifies them through control panel.